Knowledge Hub

 Can you negotiate a Calderbank offer?

-Whilst a Calderbank offer can certainly be used to encourage negotiation and it’s often used in this way, it’s worth highlighting that when it comes to the offer itself, The High Court has previously ruled that a valid Calderbank offer had to be acceptable on its stated terms and should not be one which contemplated further negotiation.
+A Calderbank offer can certainly be used to encourage negotiation and it’s often used in this way, but it’s worth highlighting that when it comes to the offer itself, The High Court has previously ruled that a valid Calderbank offer had to be acceptable on its stated terms and should not be one which contemplated further negotiation.

 What happens if a Calderbank offer is rejected or ignored?